 Alibaba's smart glasses feature swappable dual batteries for up to 24‑hour use

-The hardware is paired with Alibaba’s own Qwen AI model and a companion app, allowing commands to be issued by voice or a simple tap.
-By bundling these capabilities, the firm hints at a more seamless integration with everyday tasks—something that could set its offering apart from rivals still wrestling with bulkier batteries and limited interaction modes.
-Here’s the thing: the specs that follow spell out exactly how the pieces fit together.
+The hardware talks to Alibaba’s own Qwen AI model and a companion app, letting you issue commands by voice or just a tap.
+By bundling those bits together, the company seems to be aiming for a smoother fit into daily routines, something that could give it an edge over rivals still stuck with bulkier batteries and clunky interaction methods.
+The specs that follow lay out exactly how the pieces click together.

 Both have bone conduction microphones, built-in cameras, and a "swappable dual-battery system" that "delivers up to 24 hours of battery life."
 They're powered by Alibaba's AI model Qwen and a linked app, meaning they can be controlled via voice or touch.
 Alibaba said the glasses will be integrated with its apps like Alipay and Taobao, as well as music streaming platforms like QQ Music and NetEase Cloud Music.
 They'll be able to provide services like on-the-go translation, instant price recognition, navigation support, and meeting transcription.